grafana/meta-monitoring-chart/README.md

 ## Caveats

-- The [loki.source.kubernetes](https://grafana.com/docs/agent/latest/flow/reference/components/loki.source.kubernetes/) component of the Grafana Agent is used to scrape Kubernetes log files.
-This component is marked experimental at the moment.
 - This has not been tested on Openshift yet.
 - The underlying Loki, Mimir and Tempo are at the default size installed by the Helm chart.
 This might need changing when monitoring bigger Loki, Mimir or Tempo installations.
 - MinIO is used as storage at the moment with a limited retention.
 At the moment this chart cannot be used for monitoring over longer periods.